 “We were driving home after dark from Taos to San Cristobal the way we usually did, past the Indian lands to the east.
 As we neared the place where Kathy liked to spot the pueblo’s dark brown buffalo herd at the foot of the mountain, she stared into the deepening gloom and mused, ‘They sure would be easier to see if they’d put lights on them.’
 Buffalo lights!
 How utterly improbable yet somehow plausible in the context of this place.
 Whether she knew it or not, she had created a nugget of myth that would tie us to the great beasts forever, for neither of us would ever pass that way again without remembering.”

 Now you know the secret of the title.
-The above is Prologue: The Myth, from BUFFALO LIGHTS: Tales From an American Journey ($4.99).
+The above is Prologue: The Myth, from BUFFALO LIGHTS: Maryland to New Mexico ($4.99).
 From the back cover of the original print edition:

 At age 55 the author and his wife, a college professor, trade burn-out for glory on a pure leap of faith.
 Life in a high mountain village bears no resemblance to the world they left behind, and New Mexico is famous for plans not working like they would elsewhere.
 In the 21st-century American Southwest, there’s a bull in the window and a rat under the bed.
 John and his wife dodge gunshots at Christmas, sink in mud to the axles, and find human bones in the dirt.
 Along the way he meets a shaman, Buddhist monks, knife-toting tough guys, a guru mechanic, Jesus himself, and the devil’s own dogs.